Afkelly14/cocktail-api-front-end/README.md

 ## Routes

-- Name
+- Name: find a drink by its specified name.
+Route is (/)
 - Edit

 ## Issues

-- linking the API to webpage
+- Linking the API to webpage
-- using bootstrap
+- Using bootstrap, did not use
-- getting the update to work
+- Having the update functionality to work.
+Would update in the console and not the API.
+This was fixed in the PUT method by adding "Content-Type" under Headers in the method